Washington State Legislative Tracker

 Status detail

-Jan 21: Scheduled for public hearing in the House Committee on Housing at 4:00 PM.
-Sign in PRO!
+Jan 21: Public hearing in the House Committee on Housing at 4:00 PM.

 Jan 13: First reading, referred to House Committee on Housing.